-Get Realistic About What Matters
+Get Realistic About Your Baby Budget

 When you’re just starting out on your journey to parenthood, it can be easy to get caught up on the little things—like teensy tiny pajamas and little baby hats.
 And that’s cool!
 And fun!
 And also important!
 Babies need that stuff too.

 But don’t forget that you’re about to raise a full-blown human being here.
 An individual who will be experiencing the world and navigating life both with and without you.
 A real person.